Companions’ testimony contradicts Ocean City police officers who shot Black teen with Taser

 “Not at all,” she testified.

-Ewing said that when Vincent first approached Griffin he grabbed the teen by the arm and said, “No vaping on boardwalk.”
+Ewing said that when Vincent first approached Griffin he grabbed the teen by the arm and said, “No vaping on the boardwalk.”

 “He was not aware really of the officers coming toward him,” she said.
 “Somebody comes up and grabs you, you’re going to jump.
 You don’t know who’s grabbing you.
 It’s a natural reaction.”